kkrugler/flink-training/README-Bootcamp.md

 ### Import the flink-training-bootcamp project into your IDE

 The project needs to be imported as a gradle project into your IDE.

-Next, you need to add a JVM argument to your IntelliJ configuration.
-Select the Help > Edit Custom VM Options... menu item, then add the line `--add-opens=java.base/java.util=ALL-UNNAMED`, and close the `idea.vmoptions` file.

 Then you should be able to open [`BootcampWindowingSolution1WorkflowTest`](bootcamp/windowing/src/test/java/com/ververica/flink/training/solutions/BootcampWindowingSolution1WorkflowTest.java) and run this test.
 When you do this the first time, you'll get a popup menu with two options, `test` and `testSolutions`.